Abdulrahman-Awad21/adv-rag/README.md

-# mini-rag
+# adv-rag

-This is an implementation of a RAG model for question answering.
+This is an implementation of a RAG system for answering questions

 ## Requirements